 Each residential facility is equipped with a central fire alarm system.
 If an alarm sounds, students are required to immediately evacuate their facility.
 Obstruction of or disobeying emergency evacuation procedures will result in judicial and/or criminal action.
 Abuse, tampering, misuse, or unauthorized use of fire safety equipment, including, but not limited to, setting off false alarms or false alarm boxes, or intentionally activating a sprinkler system, smoke detector, fire extinguisher, or fire hose connection, is prohibited and will result in appropriate fines and/or University action, up to and including termination of housing and criminal prosecution.
 This includes covering smoke detectors.
 Setting fires in the residential facilities or surrounding areas is prohibited and punishable under the Pennsylvania Fire Code.
-This includes, but is not limited to, setting fires or burning items outside of a residential facility.
+This includes, but is not limited to, setting fire to bulletin boards, wall coverings, posters/ flyers, trash containers, furniture, door decorations and/or setting fires or burning items outside of a residential facility.
 Students may not remove the curtains from any windows, nor may they hang fabric in their rooms or common areas (including on windows) for decorative or other purposes.